interactive-intelligence/research-bootcamp/schedule.md

 ## Module 4: Making your Proposal
 ### 05/12 - 05/19

+Creating a research proposal like this is the exact steps you would take if you were in a lab seeking to get funding from various grants, so this assignment is very useful.
+It both helps organize your own thoughts and can be used for applications, or explaining what you're working on to others.
 We can no longer provide an **exact** framework for what you need to do, but if you made it this far and have completed all the assignments, you will not need bumper rails anymore!
 You're on your own in terms of project direction, but don't forget that you're still in the middle of a group of very smart and capable people who want to help you!